All That Glitters

 Featured on Meghan Markle’s ring, yellow gold is on the rise for 2019.
 The bright metal complements almost any type of setting – from pear shaped to stacked and nested rings – and works with both diamonds and gemstones.
 Yellow gold metals can suit any bride’s ring style, such as vintage, modern, romantic, feminine, and/or classic.
 Brilliant Earth (www.brilliantearth.com) offers a wide selection of new yellow gold wedding band designs.
 As described on its website, yellow gold has the potential to “symbolize your love with the warm glow of yellow gold, a classic band, a vintage-inspired style or an ultra-glamorous design.”

 Noted as being “Ethical.
 Stunning.
 One-of-a-Kind,” Brilliant Earth allows users to shop diamonds by shape.
 Options include round, oval, cushion, princess, pear, emerald, marquise, asscher, radiant, and heart.
 From vivid blue sapphire to sparkling moissanite, Brilliant Earth’s selection of gemstone rings is sure to please.
 You can create your own individual ring by selecting a gemstone and pairing it with a setting of your choice.
 You can also shop by gemstone, with aquamarine, morganite, emerald, and sapphire being the particular standouts.
+Furthermore, if you feel like you need to sell these and get some new gold for your engagement jewelry, you always have the option to do that as well.
+However, buying gold bars or coins is not a child’s play and while precious metal companies are abound, you’d still need to be sure that you’re purchasing from the right enterprise.
+The matter is all the more complicated, thanks to articles like “is amagi precious metals a scam?”
+As a responsible customer though, you need to read up from reputed sources such as Cayman Financial Review if that is indeed the case.
+After all, you need to be zen percent sure when it comes to investing in something as expensive as precious metals.

 While mixed metals maybe de rigueur for an everyday stack, the engagement ring use of mixed metals is clearly a trend for 2019.
 As seen by the Ashley Zhang Collet Engagement Ring in Platinum and Yellow Gold with a Cushion-Cut Diamond, the platinum basket on a gold band makes the cushion-cut diamond really shine.
 Of the Georgian-inspired solitaire, Ashley Zhang told Brides magazine, “When you use a white metal like platinum for the diamond setting, it makes the stone really pop and also accentuates the yellow gold even more.
 It can be so subtle that people won’t event notice the white metal, or it can be more of a statement choice.”